isomerpages/sportsg-safesport/Resources/projects/_posts/2022-09-05-post-Classifying Severity of Non Accidental Violence in Sport.md

 ![](/images/CG%20Grid.png)

-Severity is measured based on the degree of culpability relating to abusive behaviour and degree of harm caused to the affected party.
+Severity and/or seriousness is measured based on the degree of culpability relating to abusive behaviour and degree of harm caused to the affected party.

 ##### **Documentation**